Filtering of a noisy signal by sliding averaging

-This example shows how to perform moving average (simple and exponential) filtering using the Moving RMS block.
-By changing the block settings we will get four different filter behaviours.
+This example shows how to use the block Moving RMS perform moving average filtering (simple and exponential).
+By changing the block settings, we will get four different types of filter behavior.

 Description of the model and filters

-Block Pulse Generator generates rectangular pulses of 512 time samples each.
-Block Switch controls the switching between upper and lower meander levels (between 0.5 and 1.5).
-We add to this signal noise with mathematical expectation 0 and variance 0.001.
+Block Pulse Generator generates rectangular pulses with a length of 512 time samples each.
+Block Switch controls the switching between the upper and lower levels of the meander (between 0.5 and 1.5).
+We add noise to this signal with a mathematical expectation of 0 and a variance of 0.001.

-For smoothing by the sliding window method (moving average (MA)) or FIR filter, we implement two modes differing in the window overlap ratio.
-In one case the filter will make a jump for 1 measurement, in the other for 4 measurements.
-The result of these filters will be almost the same in terms of the output value, but the discretisation of the filter with overlap of 4 will be 4 times lower than that of the filter with a jump of 1.
+For smoothing using the sliding window method (moving average (MA)) or the FIR filter, we implement two modes that differ in the overlap coefficient of the windows.
+In one case, the filter will jump by 1 dimension, in the other by 4 dimensions.
+The result of these filters will almost not differ in the value of the output value, however, the sampling of the filter with an overlap of 4 will be 4 times lower than that of the filter with a jump of 1.

-We also implement a set of BIR filters with exponential smoothing (exponential moving average (EMA)), for which we set different weight coefficients: 0.9 and 0.99.
-They significantly affect the output signal: the graph with a smaller value of the smoothing coefficient (0.9) will react more dynamically both to the noise and to the signal switching between levels.
+We also implement a set of IIR filters with exponential smoothing (exponential moving average (EMA)).), for which we will set different weight coefficients: 0.9 and 0.99.
+They significantly affect the output signal: a graph with a lower smoothing coefficient (0.9) will react more dynamically to both interference and signal switching between levels.

-More details about the operation of these smoothing methods and their parameters can be found in the [Moving RMS] block help (https://engee.com/helpcenter/stable/dsp-statistics/moving-rms.html).
+For more information about the operation of these smoothing methods and their parameters, see the help for the [Moving RMS] block (https://engee.com/helpcenter/stable/dsp-statistics/moving-rms.html ).

-Individual areas of the model are highlighted using annotations that encapsulate the SVG markup.
+Individual areas of the model are highlighted using annotations containing SVG markup.

 Sampling rate of the model

-Since in Engee it is necessary to specify the step size of the model, working with multirate models requires careful attention to the discretisation of different blocks.
+Since it is necessary to specify the step size of the model in Engee, working with multi-speed models requires careful attention to the discretization of different blocks.
 Let's look at one situation.
-A noise generator is triggered 512 times more often than a pulse generator.
-The model is configured to produce 44100 measurements per second.
+The noise generator is triggered 512 times more often than the pulse generator.
+The model is configured to take 44,100 measurements per second.

 But if we want to make the jump size equal to 5, we will have to change the base sampling rate of the model.
-Indeed, at the output of such a filter, the signal will be sampled at (512/5)/44100, i.e. 102.4/44100 (fractional number of samples).
-In such a case, the base sampling rate of the model is no longer a common divisor for the sampling rate of all signals on the canvas.
-It will need to be increased by a factor of 5 (5*44100) to restore the model's performance.
+Indeed, at the output of such a filter, the signal will have a sampling rate of (512/5)/44100, that is, 102.4/44100 (fractional number of samples).
+In this case, the base sampling rate of the model is no longer the common divisor for the sampling rate of all the signals on the canvas.
+To restore the model's performance, it will need to be increased by 5 times (5*44100).

-Let's run the model by means of programme control and compare the results of different filters.
+Let's run the model using software controls and compare the results of different filters.

 modelName = "mvgRMSNoisyStep";